tejaswid/wikitm/_posts/2020-01-10-broadcastingInternet.md

 	```
 	It should now say started.

 5. After doing this, open network and sharing center, and chose change adapter settings in the left side panel.
 There, right click on the connection you want to share.
-It could be your LAN or Reliance.
+It could be your LAN or USB device.
 Open up properties.

-6. In the properties window, click on the sharing tab and check Allow other network users to connect through this internet connection.
+6. In the properties window, click on the sharing tab and check *Allow other network users to connect through this internet connection*.
 No need to tick the second box.

 7. Try connecting to this network on your phone or tablet.
 Everything should work.
 Access a web page to make sure it is working.